 - reduce emissions

-And farmers markets are fun…you meet great local food producers. fun…you meet local people.
+And even better than that, farmers markets are fun…you meet great local food producers. fun…you meet local people.

-Choose cloth over paper for cleaning up stuff, small spills and wiping your hands.
+Choose cloth over paper for cleaning things like small spills and wiping your hands.
 Using cloth will save you a lot of paper and trees, bumping up your eco living credentials.
-Even if you use recycled paper, you can argue you’re saving trees, but cloth is still a better alternative in the long run.
+Even if you use recycled paper and can argue you’re saving trees, cloth is still a better alternative in the long run.

-Showers are so much cheaper than baths.
-Cheaper both for your water meter and the environment.
+Taking a shower is an eco living tip that works out cheaper both for your water meter and the environment.

-Get yourself a water barrel to get free water for your plants, garden or other non-drinking applications.
+Use a water butt to get free water for your plants, garden and other non-drinking applications.
 Installing a water butt, also known as a water barrel, allows you to collect water that lands on the roof of your house, conservatory or shed.

-Turn the tap off when you brush your teeth or when you’re washing dishes.
+Turn your tap off when you brush your teeth or when you’re washing dishes.
 Don’t just leave that water running like a Wasteroo.
 By actively turning taps off, you’ll instantly be living a more eco friendly life.
 You can also get low-flow shower heads and toilets to create a low-water-use eco friendly home.